 How to Make Mongolian Chicken in the Pressure Cooker

-- Saute the meat: Using the Sautee function of your IP, quickly sautee the poultry for about 2-3 minutes.
+- Saute the meat: Using the Saute function of your IP, quickly saute the poultry for about 2-3 minutes in Olive Oil.
 Remember to properly stir while browning the chicken.

 - Deglaze: After sauteeing it, ensure that there is nothing stuck to the bottom of the pot, otherwise, you will get a “burn notice”.
 To avoid it, deglaze the pot with 1/4 cup water and scrape them with a wooden spoon.
 If you leave the bits stuck to the bottom, they may burn or cause the pot not to come to pressure.

-- Add the rest of the ingredients and cook: Next, add the rest of the ingredients and stir well to combine.
+- Add the rest of the ingredients and cook: Next, add the Mongolian sauce and the rest of the ingredients and chicken broth.
+Stir well to combine.
 Then, close the lid and cook on High pressure.